LONG BIO

 I vividly remember my teenage years, and while I know things have changed, the emotions of those years are universal.
 I think that’s why my stories speak to teens and to people who ever were teens.
 I try to tell stories that will make you laugh a little, cry a little, and think about what it means to be yourself.

 In 2016, I blind-dated playwriting and fell in love with this physical manifestation of storytelling.
 In a similar vein, short plays preceded long ones.
-Several of my short plays (1-10 minutes) have been read on stage, fully produced, published and/or adapted for film.
-The longer plays--Planting Grandma, Castaways, Henry X, and Moving In, Moving Out, Moving On--are working their way through the development process, from writing to reading to workshop to staging before an audience.
+Many of my short plays (1-10 minutes) have been read on stage, fully produced, published and/or adapted for film.
+The longer plays--Planting Grandma, Castaways, Henry X, and Moving In, Moving Out, Moving On--are working their way through the development process, from writing to reading to workshop to staging before an audience to winning awards.
+In 2021 Castaways played one award winning night at Enter Stage Left's summer festival of one-acts, and subsequently I self-produced the play for the San Diego and Cincinnati Fringe Festivals.
+Finally in 2023 Moving In, Moving Out, Moving On premiered in at MadLab Theatre and garnered a best new play nomination from BroadwayWorld Columbus.